Thyroid-Stimulating Hormone-Sensitive (s-TSH), Serum

 Monitoring patients on thyroid replacement therapy

-Confirmation of thyroid-stimulating hormone (TSH) suppression in thyroid cancer patients on thyroxine therapy
+Confirmation of thyroid-stimulating hormone (TSH) suppression in thyroid cancer patients on thyroxine suppression therapy

 Prediction of thyrotropin-releasing hormone-stimulated TSH response

-The ability to quantitate circulating levels of thyroid-stimulating hormone (TSH) is important in evaluating thyroid function.
+The ability to quantitate circulating levels of TSH is important in evaluating thyroid function.
 It is especially useful in the differential diagnosis of primary (thyroid) from secondary (pituitary) and tertiary (hypothalamus) hypothyroidism.
 In primary hypothyroidism, TSH levels are significantly elevated, while in secondary and tertiary hypothyroidism, TSH levels are low or normal.
-Concentrations of 5.1 to 7.0 mIU/L are considered borderline hypothyroid.

 Thyrotropin-releasing hormone (TRH) stimulation differentiates all types of hypothyroidism by observing the change in patient TSH levels in response to TRH.
 Typically, the TSH response to TRH stimulation is exaggerated in cases of primary hypothyroidism, absent in secondary hypothyroidism, and delayed in tertiary hypothyroidism.
-Most individuals with primary hyperthyroidism have TSH suppression and do not respond to TRH stimulation test with an increase in TSH over their basal value.
-Based on a study at Mayo Clinic, if the s-TSH result is < or =0.1 mIU/L, there is only about a 1% chance the patient will respond to a TRH stimulation test.
-Patients with s-TSH values between 0.1 to 0.4 mIU/L sometimes respond, whereas patients with values > or =0.4 mIU/L will have a complete or partial response to TRH.
+Most individuals with primary hyperthyroidism have TSH suppression and do not respond to TRH stimulation with an increase in TSH over their basal value.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances